lambdahands/lt-scss/README.md

 ## SCSS for Light Table

-An experimental SCSS plugin for Light Table.
+A SCSS plugin for Light Table.

 ## Installation